tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Whoa now, tsunami, there's been some sort of mistake.
-This isn't EG. This is some South American team.
-EG is a North American org.
+**How did this roster happen?** *Whoa now, tsunami.
+Don't mean to tell ya yer business, but it looks to me like there's been a calamitous misunderstandin'.
+This here ain't EG. This some kinda... what sorta woke flags are these... this some kinda South American team?
+Now boy, you know that ain't right.
+EG's a North American org, yes sir!
 Always has been.
-Always will be.

-unceremoniously dropped arteezy

-NOPE.
+North American pride and joy right there.*

+Nope.
 Not anymore.
+Believe it or not, EG very unceremoniously dropped their North American roster at the beginning of this season after spending **11 years** in the region.
+The phrase "end of an era" gets thrown around a lot in esports, but like... every TI since TI2?
+Wild.

-They shed their NA skin and formed a superteam out of last year's Thunder Awaken and beastcoast rosters.
-Pakazs and Panda and Matthew from TA, Chris Luck and Wisper from Beastcoast.
+As they shed their NA skin, EG formed a South American superteam out of last year's Thunder Awaken and beastcoast rosters.
+Pakazs, Matthew, and Panda came from Thunder.
+Chris Luck and Wisper came from beastcoast.

 **How was their DPC year?** 1470 points